biglol10/biglol10/README.md

 4. 📕 Learn Redux and enable Redux-toolkit and Saga in Loado-App

-5. 🎉 Keep on studying and be an excellent front-end engineer capable of back-end with node/java
+5. 🎉 Keep on studying and be an excellent front-end engineer who is also capable of back-end with node/java
 <!--END_SECTION:activity-->

 <br/>